Nicolas-Radomski/BashDataManagement/README.md

 The three laboratory units provided genomics data and dataframes.
 - The Lab unit 1 is a bacteriology unit providing a transposed dataframe of genome types (i.e. dataframe-unit1-transposed.tsv)
 - The Lab unit 2 is a sequencing unit providing a dataframe of expected depth of coverage (i.e. dataframe-unit2.csv)
-- The Lab unit 3 is a bioinformatics unit providing multiple dataframes including estimations of the depth of coverage and GC content (i.e. files with the extension .unit3)
+- The Lab unit 3 is a bioinformatics unit providing multiple dataframes of estimated depth of coverage and GC content (i.e. files with the extension .unit3)
 # Launch the commands
 Keeping in mind the objectives of the three lab units, the commands of each script can be launched one after the other in order to decipher each of its components.
 ## From the Bash script opened with Gedit